 A normal pregnancy lasts about 40 weeks from the first day of your last menstrual period (LMP).
 Pregnancy is assumed to start 2 weeks after the first day of the LMP.
-Therefore, an extra 2 weeks is counted at the beginning of your pregnancy when you are not actually pregnant.
-Pregnancy "officially" lasts 10 months (40 weeks)-not 9 months-because of these extra weeks.
+So an extra 2 weeks is counted at the beginning of your pregnancy when you are not actually pregnant.
+The 40 weeks of pregnancy includes those extra 2 weeks.